,

 You’re already familiar with Meta, the company behind Facebook, but you may not realize it’s a leader in the AI field.
 Like many social media sites, Facebook and Instagram use AI to promote relevant content, but that’s not the end of Meta’s AI investments.

 The social media giant has an entire dedicated AI department that develops everything from COVID-tracking models to conversational chatbots.
-As ChatGPT has gained notoriety, Meta has recently delved further into generative AI, with plans to implement it into WhatsApp and Messenger.
+As ChatGPT has gained notoriety, Meta has recently delved further into generative AI, integrating it into WhatsApp, Facebook, Instagram and Messenger.

-We’ll finish off this artificial intelligence company list with another familiar name — Amazon.
+Here’s an addition to the artificial intelligence company list you’ve definitely heard of — Amazon.
 As one of tech’s “Big Five,” it should come as no surprise that Amazon plays a prominent role in the AI industry, and that goes beyond Alexa.

 Amazon Web Services (AWS) is one of the most popular cloud services for businesses, so many AI applications rely on it.
 Amazon is taking advantage of this, too, continually developing more AI tools to integrate with AWS and help businesses meet their specific AI needs.